SevenCourts/rpi-rgb-led-matrix-7c/README.md

     70: -- -- -- -- -- -- -- --
     ```

-1. Deactivate the RTC subbing in OS
+1. Deactivate the RTC stubbing in OS
     1. Remove the `fake-hwclock` RTC-stub package with
     `sudo apt -y remove fake-hwclock`.
     1. Remove stuff, related to RTC stubbing, from startup scripts with
     `sudo update-rc.d -f fake-hwclock remove`.
 1. Allow OS to read time from RTC on startup
-    1. Comment out an `if` statement that skips reading time from RTC, the
+    1. In `/lib/udev/hwclock-set` file, comment out the `if` statement that skips reading time from RTC, the
     result will be

     ```sh